The benefits of selling at auction

 On an average weekend, about 75 auctions are held across the city.
 It’s expected the number of auctions in the ACT will keep growing as local buyers and sellers continue to embrace this method of sale.

 For some, auctions can seem daunting and bring on feelings of apprehension and confusion.
-But according to John Warren, Sales Agent at Independent Property Group Inner North & City, under the right circumstance, auctions can offer significant advantages when selling your home, which is why more and more Canberra property owners are getting on board.
+But according to Grahame O’Brien, Licenced Agent at Independent Inner North & City, under the right circumstance, auctions can offer significant advantages when selling your home, which is why more and more Canberra property owners are getting on board.

 What is it that makes auctions so lucrative?
-John shares his top three benefits of selling at auction:
+Grahame shares his top three benefits of selling at auction:

 An auction creates a competitive bidding environment.
 If more than one buyer really wants your property they will start bidding higher, so they don’t miss out.
 This is especially true if your property has unique or hard to find features that buyers are looking for.

 Grahame says the more invested a buyer is in a property, the more competitive they are.
 When a buyer is competitive, they are willing to bid and ultimately pay more to secure the home.

 “Throughout the auction campaign, an agent spends a lot of time qualifying buyers.
 We focus our attention on the buyers who are showing the most interest, communicating with them throughout the campaign and educating them on the sales contract.
 We provide them with all the information they need so they are prepared to bid come auction day.”

 Grahame believes focussing efforts on these buyers ensures a competitive auction as they become more emotionally connected to a property and willing to bid higher to secure it.
 Competitive bidding amongst potential buyers means that the selling price often exceeds the expected value of the property, maximising profit for the seller.